 Policing churches can be difficult, if not impossible.
 If some future Islamic-dominated Parliament in Britain were to ban alcohol and make the Mass illegal, Catholic priests would simply celebrate Masses secretly, and whole networks would be established to obtain the necessary wine and so on, just as it was during the Reformation.

 We are all well aware that even if Parliament tells us that two men — or three or whatever daft thing they next try to enforce — can marry each other, this would have no validity whatever in the Catholic Church.
 We can’t and won’t attempt to “marry” two people of the same sex.

 But the issues at stake do not essentially relate to this.
 They relate to things that are already happening: a teacher reprimanded for saying that true marriage can only be between a man and a woman; an office worker disciplined for giving his views on the subject in a private email.

 We are seeing the enforcement of something horrible, something which, in fact, does not have the true backing of the law but is simply being accepted as standard practice: the crushing of opposition to same-sex “marriage” and the attempt to impose a standard view on the subject on everyone.

-Essentially, the position is this: If I am a firefighter, a social worker, a teacher, a policeman, an office worker for a local authority — or I hold any sort of public position, such as that of magistrate or borough councillor — I may face dismissal, serious penalties and massive public humiliation simply because I disagree publicly with the government’s policy in this area.
+Essentially, the position is this: If I am a firefighter, a social worker, a teacher, a policeman, an office worker for a local authority — or if I hold any sort of public position, such as that of magistrate or borough councillor, I may face dismissal, serious penalties and massive public humiliation simply because I disagree publicly with the government’s policy in this area.